 Fax: (978) 623-8359

 Regular office hours 8:30 a.m. to 4:30 p.m.

 |Morris Gray, Jr.||Water Distribution & Sewer Collection Superintendent||(978) 623-8350 email@example.com|

-The Department of Public works consists of the following seven divisions: Administration; Engineering; Highway; Street Lighting; Solid Waste & Recycling; Water; and Sewer.
+The Department of Municipal Services - Public Works consists of the following seven Public Works divisions: Administration; Engineering; Highway; Street Lighting; Solid Waste & Recycling; Water; and Sewer.
 Each of the divisions are described below.

 The Administration Division oversees the operations of the department and is responsible for all long range planning.
 The administrative staff coordinates the department's activities, develops and monitors the annual budget, assists in Capital Improvement Program development, prepares personnel and payroll records for fifty-five employees, coordinates the hiring of new employees, manages labor agreement issues, develops and implements departmental policies, oversees the production of the potable water supply, coordinates the administrative support for all divisions, and handles all public inquiries.

 The Engineering Division provides most project planning, "problem" study and resolution, and oversees most construction whether conducted by the Town or by contractor to ensure compliance with project plans.
 Oversees and inspects all subdivision construction to insure compliance with Town standards within areas that may be presented for acceptance and perpetual maintenance.
 Engineering also reviews all street openings and maintains liaison with State and County Public Works Departments on joint projects.
 The division handles citizen requests for information and provides service to other branches of Town Government, such as Community Development and Planning.
 The coordinating for meeting the new NPDES Phase II Stormwater Regulations will be handled by the Engineering Division.